webix-hub/docs/data/api/ui.daterange_calendarheight_config.md

 calendarHeight
 =============

-@todo:
-	check

-@short: sets the height of calendar area in the DateRange view in pixels
+@short: sets the height of each calendar in the DateRange view in pixels

 @type: number
-@default:250

 @example:
 webix.ui({